 How do you find an adoption competent therapist?

 There are a few ways to find a therapist who understands adoption.
 You can research and interview therapists on your own, call your adoption agency, or contact other adoption resource organizations.

 The National Adoption Competency Mental Health Training Initiative (NTI) is a web-based training resource for therapists.
 It was developed by the Center for Adoption Support and Education (CASE) and funded by the Children’s Bureau, Administration on Children and Families and the US Department of Health and Human Services.
 They have a nationwide directory of therapists who have completed the NTI training.
 Search their list by your state, If you already have a therapist, ask if he or she has received this training.

 2. Call your agency

-At New Life Adoptions, we offer referrals for therapists that other adoptive families or birth parents recommend.
+At New Life Adoptions, we offer referrals for therapists.
 If you have already found an adoption competent therapist that you would recommend, please share that information with us!